THE FESTIVAL WEEKEND

 SATURDAY – FESTIVAL DAY

 Saturday is the main day of the festival weekend.
 Competitions begin at 9.30am and continue throughout the day in a very professional and friendly manner.
-As a rule, musical instruments, Doric verse and story telling, as well as any schools competitions, take up most of the time during the morning.
-This leaves a very full afternoon of singing at the ballads and bothy ballad competitions.
+Doric verse and story telling take up most of the time during the morning.
+This leaves a very full afternoon of singing at the ballads, bothy ballad competitions and the Fiddle and Accordion competitions.

 All the festival formalities are carried out in the Ritchie Hall.